Hesperian Health Guides

 tetanus toxoid vaccine

-Tetanus toxoid is an immunization given to prevent a tetanus infection.
-It can be given during or after pregnancy, or after abortion or female genital cutting.
-If a woman gets 2 injections (or better still, 3 injections — see schedule) when pregnant, it will also prevent this deadly infection in her newborn baby.
+This immunization prevents tetanus infection, and can be given during or after pregnancy, or after abortion or female genital cutting.
+Immunization during pregnancy can also prevent this deadly infection in the newborn baby.

 Often comes in: